 MACON, Ga. — Blue Bird Corporation (NASDAQ: BLBD), the leading independent designer and manufacturer of school buses, announced today its fiscal 2018 third quarter results.
 Blue Bird Corporation delivered higher net income, up 9.3 percent from the prior year as well as solid Adjusted EBITDA of $23.7 million.
 Strong earnings were delivered despite higher commodity costs.

-“We are pleased with our third quarter performance despite significant steel cost headwinds,” said Phil Horlock, President and Chief Executive Officer of Blue Bird Corporation.
+“We are pleased with our third quarter performance despite significant steel cost headwinds,” said Phil Horlock, president/CEO of Blue Bird Corporation.
 “We have begun to achieve cost reductions with the Transformational Initiatives we are implementing to improve quality, reduce cost, increase capacity and ensure that Blue Bird continues its tradition as the innovator in the School Bus industry.
 We expect gains from implementing these initiatives and pricing for commodity headwinds in the fourth quarter and significantly in FY2019 which supports our Adjusted EBITDA margin target of 10-percent-plus by FY2020.
 In the near-term, we are tightening our full-year revenue guidance to $1,010 to $1,020 million, and taking our Adjusted EBITDA guidance down to $70-$72 million.

 “Our product focus continues to be the design of differentiated products that customers want and value.
 We continued our leadership in these expanding market segments and we expect another year of strong growth and leadership in sales of our alternative-fuel powered school buses.
 Customer reaction to our all-new offerings of electric-powered buses has been very positive, and as previously announced, Blue Bird will begin delivery of electric buses to school districts before the end of this fiscal year.